Interplay between boundary conditions and Wilson's mass in Dirac-like Hamiltonians: Full k² model for graphene

-The full monolayer graphene honeycomb lattice is invariant under the (P6/mmm) symmorphic space group.
-Eliminating the trivial Bloch translations group $T_B$, its factor point group is (P6/mmm)/$T_B \sim D_{6h}$.
-On the other hand, once the monolayer is cut to form the nanoribbons, the sixfold rotation symmetry is broken, such that the zigzag and armchair nanoribbons may transform as either the Pmmm or Pmma space groups, depending on their widths.
+The full monolayer graphene honeycomb lattice is invariant under the ($P6/mmm$) symmorphic space group.
+Eliminating the trivial Bloch translations group $T_B$, its factor point group is ($P6/mmm$)/$T_B \sim D_{6h}$.
+On the other hand, once the monolayer is cut to form the nanoribbons, the sixfold rotation symmetry is broken, such that the zigzag and armchair nanoribbons may transform as either the $Pmmm$ or $Pmma$ space groups, depending on their widths.

-Armchair nanoribbons with odd $N_A$ transform as the symmorphic Pmmm space group, while for even $N_A$, it transforms as the nonsymmorphic Pmma.
-Nevertheless, since the monolayer Dirac cones are projected into $\bar{\Gamma}$ for the armchair confinement, both have the same factor group under trivial Bloch translations, thus $\text{Pmmm}/T_B \equiv \text{Pmma}/T_B \sim D_{2h}$.
-Similarly, zigzag nanoribbons with even (odd) $N_D$ belongs to the Pmmm (Pmma) space group.
-In this case the $K$ and $K'$ monolayer valles fall into the $\bar{K}$ and $\bar{K}'$ under the confinement projection.
-Consequently, the Pmma nonsymmorphic symmetries yields an extra phase into the representation matrices.
-Fortunately, this phase matches that of a single Bloch translation, thus it also follows $\text{Pmmm}/T_B \equiv \text{Pmma}/T_B \sim D_{2h}$.
+Armchair nanoribbons with odd $N_A$ transform as the symmorphic $Pmmm$ space group, while for even $N_A$, it transforms as the nonsymmorphic $Pmma$.
+Nevertheless, since the monolayer Dirac cones are projected into $\bar{\Gamma}$ for the armchair confinement, both have the same factor group under trivial Bloch translations, thus, ${Pmmm}/T_B \equiv {Pmma}/T_B \sim D_{2h}$.
+Similarly, zigzag nanoribbons with even (odd) $N_D$ belong to the $Pmmm$ ($Pmma$) space group.
+In this case, the $K$ and $K'$ monolayer valleys fall into the $\bar{K}$ and $\bar{K}'$ under the confinement projection.
+Consequently, the $Pmma$ nonsymmorphic symmetries yield an extra phase into the representation matrices.
+Fortunately, this phase matches that of a single Bloch translation, thus, it also follows $\text{Pmmm}/T_B \equiv \text{Pmma}/T_B \sim D_{2h}$.
 Therefore, hereafter it is sufficient to analyze the symmorphic lattices and the point group $D_{2h}$.
-This allow us to build a single model for both armchair and zigzag nanoribbons, considering a basis set that contains both $K$ and $K'$ basis functions.
+This allows us to build a single model for both armchair and zigzag nanoribbons, considering a basis set that contains both $K$ and $K'$ basis functions.

-The $D_{2h}$ point group can be generated by its mirror operations $M_x$, $M_y$ and $M_z$.
-Here $M_x$ reflects $x \rightarrow -x$, and similarly for $M_{y}$ and $M_{z}$.
+The $D_{2h}$ point group can be generated by its mirror operations $M_x$, $M_y$, and $M_z$.
+Here, $M_x$ reflects $x \rightarrow -x$, and similarly for $M_{y}$ and $M_{z}$.
 Under the basis vector $\bm{r} = (x,y,z)$, the coordinates representation from the $O(3)$ group is given by the matrices

 where $\text{diag}(\cdots)$ labels a diagonal matrix with elements given by its arguments.